Trump pardons father-and-son ranchers who set fires on federal lands

 Dwight Hammond Jr., 76, and Steven Hammond, 49, were convicted of setting a fire in 2001 that consumed 139 acres of federal land, according to the Justice Department, which said the blaze covered up evidence of their illegal deer hunting.
 Steven Hammond later set a second fire in 2006; they were prosecuted for both fires in a 2012 jury trial.

+The pair are currently in prison in California; it's not immediately clear when they will be freed.

-The Hammonds argued that the mandatory minimum 5-year sentences were unconstitutional.
-The judge agreed, and they were initially sentenced to three months for the elder Hammond and a year for his son.
-They completed their sentences, but the Justice Department appealed their reduced sentencing.
+During their trial, the Hammonds argued that the mandatory minimum five-year sentences were unconstitutional.
+The judge agreed, and they were sentenced to three months for the elder Hammond and a year for his son.
+They completed their sentences and were released, but the Justice Department appealed their reduced sentencing.

-In late 2015, a second judge ordered the father and son back to prison to serve out the full five-year sentence, with credit for time already served.
-That second imprisonment sparked outrage among the community, which argued they had already served their time.
+In late 2015, a second judge ordered the father and son back to prison to serve out the full five-year sentences, with credit for time already served.
+That second imprisonment spurred outrage in their community, which argued they had already served their time.

 "This was unjust," the White House said in a statement from the press secretary, calling the appeal "overzealous" and the evidence used to convict them "conflicting."